 It’s been nearly two years since I joined the RNR and I can thoroughly recommend taking the option to join the Reserves; I look forward to what this year brings (it’s been a bit odd so far!).
 My advice to serving personnel is to seriously consider the Reserve option (no point burning a bridge), make sure you investigate all the opportunities under the resettlement rules and use the time to your advantage, use your standard & enhanced learning credits if you can (unfortunately it’s a failing in the system that many professional courses are not eligible for ELC), and above all; network, network, network!

-To find out more about the Reserve Forces visit our web page here.
+Find out more about the Reserve Forces.